 What are the most popular betting markets among Dota punters?

 In conclusion, we can say with certainty that there are many competitive Dota betting odds out there across a number of bookmaker’s sites.
 The best Dota betting odds will vary slightly between sites, but will all follow the same trend regarding match favourites.
+It's also worth looking out for some enhanced odds offers while you're out there, too.

 We recommend using us to keep up-to-date with the best Dota betting odds today, in which we will update when closer to the biggest upcoming Dota tournaments.